 There are three ways to prepare your answers to this question:

-Purpose Statement: Identify what you believe in, what your values are, and what is meaningful to you in life.
+Identify what you believe in, what your values are, and what is meaningful to you in life.
 You can then discuss how you align your daily choices and make decisions based on fulfilling YOUR purpose.
 Describe how you consciously make choices and decisions that align with our purpose.

-Self-awareness: Define your authentic self.
 Self-examination and introspection will help you recognize and define your feelings, physical state and belief systems.
 Demonstrate your conscious intent to be the best you can be based on your individual and unique attributes and how you are consciously working to improve yourself.
 Know yourself and how you differentiate yourself from others.
 It’s not vanity or pride, but rather necessity to show up as your authentic self.

-Social Awareness: Ask others if they think you have some unique qualities.
 This will boost your self-awareness, whether you are surprised by how someone answered this question or disappointed that no one recognizes anything very unique about you.
 Then you can revisit a self-assessment to improve how you can differentiate yourself from others.

 Show up as your authentic self.
 Don’t try to be someone else or someone you think others want you to be or think you should be.

 Founder, Amplio Recruiting

 Refer to the job description when attempting to answer this question